 Agility to build without limits.

-Accelerating agility starts with your organisation’s capacity to respond quickly and effectively to changing conditions.
-John Buhl, Director of Cloud, Platform, and Security for healthcare AI and utilisation management firm Xsolis, discusses the importance of building a system centred on agility and a culture that incentivises people to adopt change.
-Buhl describes agility as an organisation’s willingness to pivot if the needs of the client or industry shifts.
+Accelerating agility starts with your organization’s capacity to respond quickly and effectively to changing conditions.
+John Buhl, Director of Cloud, Platform, and Security for healthcare AI and utilization management firm Xsolis, discusses the importance of building a system centered on agility and a culture that incentivizes people to adopt change.
+Buhl describes agility as an organization’s willingness to pivot if the needs of the client or industry shifts.
 His focus on shifting security left and building security into the development lifecycle process is imperative to moving fast without letting cybersecurity bottleneck your business and slow your team down.

 Foresight that fuels confidence.

 As a security leader, you understand that accelerating foresight starts with your ability to anticipate future trends and challenges and to prepare accordingly.
-Mark Houpt talks about how his team can navigate a complex world filled with ever-changing cyber threats and cites risk assessment as an important practise in recognising cyber threats.
-He cites the process of instilling a third-party to script a simulated a cyberattack on his business as a way for teams to strategise through a real-world incident.
+Mark Houpt talks about how his team can navigate a complex world filled with ever-changing cyber threats and cites risk assessment as an important practice in recognizing cyber threats.
+He cites the process of instilling a third-party to script a simulated a cyberattack on his business as a way for teams to strategize through a real-world incident.
 For Houpt, cultivating foresight is vital to mitigating risks.

 Innovation that unlocks the new.